-I have personally visited each destination within this guide and have written a city break guide for each one.
-All photos featured are my own.
+Our Editor Jessica Ruth Gibson has personally visited each destination within this guide and has written a dedicated city break guide for each one.
+All photos featured are her own.
 Follow the links for the individual city guides.

 1. Athens, Greece

 Great for: hidden rooftop bars, cafe culture and ancient history

 In my opinion, Athens is one of the most underrated city break destinations in Europe.
 It’s a fascinating city that has a great contrast between old and new.
 The ancient ruins are a striking backdrop to many of the cities’ modern and trendy rooftop bars.
 Another bonus of an Athens city break is that you’re likely to get sunshine and plenty of Vitamin D (something we are all craving in the UK).

 My top things to do in Athens include visiting the Acropolis, exploring the backstreets of Anafiotika, street dining in Plaka and hunting for treasure in Athens Flea Market.

 Read my Ultimate City Guide to Athens

 Great for; slow travel, boutique shopping and history

 Many people do not realise that Bern is the capital of Switzerland and is a key location for Swiss politicians.
 It is a also the birthplace of Albert Einstein.
 Bern is a great city break option for people who want to explore a new city at a slower pace, without any hustle and bustle.
 Bern is a small city and the vibe is very laid back.
 The distinctively turquoise Aare River runs through the heart of Bern, so imagine relaxed riverside dining and boutique shops a plenty.

 My top things to do in Bern include exploring the old town, visiting the Albert Einstein museum, climbing up to the Rose Garden, going swimming in the Aare River and climbing the 222 steps of Bern Minster.